-Our Camp Leaders are year-round KIDS for the BAY staff members who teach our programs in local elementary schools, lead nature-based field trips and train classroom teachers during the school year.
-KIDS for the BAY’s Camp Leaders have at least an undergraduate college degree; some have post graduate degrees.
-All have dedicated their careers to environmental education.
-We also hire a few Summer Camp Leaders and Summer Camp Assistant Leaders each summer.
+Our Camp Leaders are year-round KIDS for the BAY staff members who teach our school-based programs in local elementary schools, lead nature-based field trips and train classroom teachers during the school year.
+Additional Camp Leaders also join us each summer.
+KIDS for the BAY’s Camp Leaders are all college graduates and have multiple years of experience teaching environmental education in various settings.
+We also hire several Summer Camp Assistant Leaders each summer.
 Please click here for current positions open.

 The summer months provide the opportunity for KIDS for the BAY staff to do what they love the most — be in the outdoors with campers!
 Please read below to learn about each of our amazing Camp Staff members and to find out why they love what they do.

 “I am working in the field of environmental education because I believe conservation begins with awareness.
 In KIDS for the BAY’s Summer Camp, children experience the natural world directly and learn about the problems it is facing; this is the first step toward inspiring them to take care of it.”

 Aislinn loves teaching children and cares deeply about conservation issues.
 She is always excited to combine these passions in her work with KIDS for the BAY.
 Aislinn worked at the Aquarium of the Bay in San Francisco as a Naturalist before joining KIDS for the BAY.
 She also worked at Camp Orinda for ten summers, where she started as a Camp Counselor and progressed to working as the Assistant Director.
 Aislinn has worked with children with special needs and made presentations to children in a variety of settings.
 She has a B.A.
 Degree from the University of California at Santa Cruz.